-A paralegal master’s degree is typically formatted as a master’s degree in legal studies, commonly a Master of Legal Studies (MLS) or Master of Arts in Legal Studies.
-Schools may also offer programs such as a Master in the Study of Law or a Master of Professional Studies in Paralegal Studies.
-A master’s in paralegal studies typically takes one year to complete full-time or can be completed part-time within two to three years.
+A paralegal master’s degree is typically formatted as a master’s degree in legal studies, commonly a Master of Legal Studies (MLS) or Master of Arts (MA) in Legal Studies.
+Schools may also offer programs such as a Master in the Study of Law or a Master of Professional Studies (MPS) in Paralegal Studies.
+A master’s in paralegal studies typically takes one to two years to complete full-time.
 It is becoming increasingly common for schools to offer online master’s in legal studies as well, which can offer flexible scheduling for full- and part-time students.
 According to the National Center for Education Statistics (NCES), there are over 100 master’s-level legal studies and paralegal programs available at not-for-profit colleges and universities across the US.1

 1. Build in-depth knowledge of legal systems, laws, and their relationships to society.

 Students in a master’s in paralegal studies program will learn about the various legal systems and specific principles of law they are likely to encounter in their work as paralegals and legal professionals.
 Students generally choose electives based on their career interests to prepare them for specialized career tracks after graduation.
 This knowledge will enable graduates to demonstrate leadership in the paralegal field in management and teaching roles.

 2. Develop expertise in how the law impacts individuals, communities, and society.